drewdeponte/git-ps-book/src/guides/add-patches-to-your-stack.md

 +}
 ```

-> I have a git alias of `di` setup so I can just run `git di` to get the diff
+> I have a git alias of `di` setup, so I can just run `git di` to get the diff
 > quicker.

 Once we verify the change is what we want, then we stage that change.
-We can stage that change by doing a `gps add` of that file. *Note:* `gps add`
-is just a convenience mechanism for `git add` so you can also use `git add`
+We can
-directly.
-Now we can do a `git diff --cached` and that will show us all the
+stage that change by doing a `git add`.
+Now we can do a `git diff --cached` and
-changes that are staged as a diff.
+that will show us all the changes that are staged as a diff.

 ```diff
 diff --git a/src/main.rs b/src/main.rs